gregorywmorris/Maven-Power-Outage-Challenge/README.md

     * Ongoing and blank dates are filled with the start dates as that is the only day we can confirm the outage occurred.
     * Formatted to date type.
 * Time of Restoration:
-    * Removed extra spaces and words,
+    * Removed extra spaces and words.
     * Transitioned to time ##:## AM/PM format, N/A and blank end times determined by average time per year based on reporting from [US Energy Information Administration.](https://www.eia.gov/todayinenergy/detail.php?id=54639#:~:text=When%20major%20events%E2%80%94including%20snowstorms,year%20from%202013%20to%202021.)
     * No reliable date before 2008, used an average time of 3.5 hours for 2009 and all earlier years.
 [Eaton Blackout Tracker](https://www.eaton.com/content/dam/eaton/products/backup-power-ups-surge-it-power-distribution/backup-power-ups/blackout-tracker-/eaton-blackout-tracker-annual-report-2009.pdf) began in early 2008 but only the 2009 report is available.
     * No reliable date after 2021, used an average time of 7 hours in 2021 for all later years.